noconnor/JUnitPerf/README.md

 By default, statistics are captured and calculated using the apache [Descriptive Statistics library](http://commons.apache.org/proper/commons-math/userguide/stat.html#a1.2_Descriptive_statistics).
 See [DescriptiveStatisticsCalculator](junitperf-core/src/main/java/com/github/noconnor/junitperf/statistics/providers/DescriptiveStatisticsCalculator.java) for more details.

+The default statistics calculator has an "infinite" size sampling window.
+As a result, long running tests may require a lot of memory to hold all test samples.
+The window size may be set to a fixed size as follows : `new DescriptiveStatisticsCalculator(1_000_000)`

 To override the default statistics calculation class, a custom implementation of the `StatisticsCalculator` interface can be passed to the `JUnitPerfRule` constructor: